An Action Language for Multi-Agent Domains: Foundations: Update Model Based Semantics for Domains

 The introduction of frames of reference allows us to elegantly model several types of actions that are aimed at modifying the frame of reference (referred to as \emph{reference setting actions}).
 Some possibilities are illustrated in the following examples.

+\begin{example} [Reference Setting Actions] { Example~\ref{ex5} shows two reference setting actions {\it signal}$(y)$ and {\it distract}$(y)$ with instances of the form {\it signal}$(y)\langle x \rangle $ and {\it distract}$(y)\langle x \rangle $ because they change the truth value of $looking(y)$ to true and false, respectively, which decides whether or not the agent $y$ is aware (or partially aware) of the occurrence of an action instance $open\langle x \rangle$ (or $peek \langle x \rangle$).

-\begin{example} [Reference Setting Actions] { Example~\ref{ex5} shows two reference setting actions: {\it signal}$(X,Y)$ and {\it distract}$(X,Y)$.
-The action {\it signal}$(X,Y)$ allows agent $X$ to promote agent $Y$ into a higher level of observation for the effect of the action {\it peek}$(X)$.
-On the other hand, the action {\it distract}$(X,Y)$ allows agent $X$ to demote agent $Y$ into a lower level of observation.
+The action instance {\it signal}$(y)\langle x \rangle $ allows agent $x$ to promote agent $y$ into a higher level of observation for the effect of {\it peek}$\langle x \rangle $.
+On the other hand, the action instance {\it distract}$(y)\langle x \rangle $ allows agent $x$ to demote agent $y$ into a lower level of observation.
 The net effect of executing these actions is a change of frame.